Break Through (album)

 Break Through is the third studio album by the Japanese rock duo B'z.
-The album sold 41,700 copies in its first week and sold a total of 724,640 copies.
+The album debuted at number 3 on the Oricon Weekly Albums Chart, being their last studio album not to reach number 1.
+It sold 41,700 copies in its first week and sold a total of 724,640 copies during its chart run.
+It was eventually certified Million by the RIAJ in January 1994.

 Both Break Through and its follow-up, Risky, are considered the band's most synth-heavy albums.
+These albums also mark the only time that two albums from the band were released in the same year.

-"Lady-Go-Round" was the only song released as a single.
+"Lady-Go-Round" was the only single released from the album.